-The 2012 Austrian Student Program
+The Austrian Student Program 1982 - 2014

 Thanks to Joseph Logsdon, Nick Mueller, Carl Wagner, Erich Thoeni, Walter Freytag, and Rektor Andreae from the University of Innsbruck, the Austrian Student Program at UNO held its inaugural session in 1982; it was an immediate success.

-Although the format of the ASP has changed somewhat over the years, its original goals remain the same, thanks to the commitment of CenterAustria (coordinatin partner for Innsbruck), Charles Hadley (academic director, UNO), Franz Mathis (academic director, University of Innsbruck), and Ellen Palli (continuous director of the program, University of Innsbruck).
+Although the format of the ASP changed somewhat over the years, its original goals remained intact, thanks to the commitment of Center Austria (coordination partner for Innsbruck), Charles Hadley (academic director, UNO), Franz Mathis (academic director, University of Innsbruck), and Ellen Palli (continuous director of the program, University of Innsbruck).

-Besides giving students a unique chance to experience American life and culture, the Austrian Student Program also helps Americans understand Europeans and their culture.
+Besides giving students a unique chance to experience American life and culture, the Austrian Student Program also helped Americans understand Europeans and their culture.
 Strong bonds and lasting friendships between Austrians and Americans have developed over the years.
 The educational experience, moreover, has had a prfound influence for many students on their later academic decisions and their eventual careers.